 Author contributions

-Study conception, design, 2019 data collection, and analysis were performed by Stefanie L. Lane.
+Study conception, design, 2019 data collection, and analysis were exclusively undertaken by Stefanie L. Lane.
 Original (1979) study concept comparing plant assemblages, data collection, and analysis were performed or overseen by Gary Bradfield.
-Madlen Denoth contributed 1999 dataset.
-Nancy Shackelford assisted with theoretical framework.
+Madlen Denoth contributed data collected in 1999.
+Nancy Shackelford assisted with theoretical framework and manuscript revision.
 Manuscript was drafted by Stefanie L. Lane; Nancy Shackelford and Tara G. Martin commented on previous versions of the manuscript.
 All authors read and approved the final manuscript.

 Data availability

 Data for all years of observation are available on Dryad (DOI).
-Code is available on GitHub (LINK), or via Dryad (DOI)
+Code is available on GitHub (REPO), or via Dryad (DOI)

 Literature Cited